Trusted Hybrid Battery Solutions

 Hybrid batteries last much longer than regular batteries.
 Most warranties cover them for five to ten years.
 However, there are other things to consider when replacing a hybrid battery.
 For example, if the battery is older than 6,000 miles, it may need to be replaced.

 Hybrid car batteries will eventually require replacement after 15 years or 150,000 miles.
 While this is the standard time frame, you may need to replace your battery sooner or later, depending on your driving habits.
-Although hybrid car batteries can last up to twenty years, they can be prone to failure more shortly.
+Although hybrid car batteries can last up to twenty years, they can be prone to failure more quickly.